Understanding Gestational Diabetes?

 GDM is more common in the second half of your pregnancy, though rarely it can occur earlier.
 The condition is also becoming more common as levels of obesity in the population rise and women delay pregnancy until later in life.

 Most women with gestational diabetes will not be aware they have it.
 This is why it is important that if you are asked, you attend the test for gestational diabetes.
 If your blood sugar level is high you may experience:

 - Increased thirst and need to drink more fluids

 - A need to pass urine more frequently

 Some of these symptoms may just be due to pregnancy and not diabetes.
 If you have any concerns, please speak to your doctor or midwife.

 Testing for gestational diabetes

-If you are not invited to a screening, you may still be tested for diabetes if, for example, there is significant glucose in your urine at a clinic appointment, your baby is found to be large, or a scan shows there is a lot of amniotic fluid around your baby.
+If you are not invited to an OGTT as a result of screening, you may still be tested for diabetes if, for example, there is significant glucose in your urine at a clinic appointment, your baby is found to be large, or a scan shows there is a lot of amniotic fluid around your baby.